-1. Paula’s Choice SKIN PERFECTING 2% BHA Liquid Salicylic Acid Exfoliant
+1. Paula’s Choice 2% BHA Liquid (Pimples and Blackheads)

 The topical treatment boasts the ideal balance of benzoyl peroxide engineered to remove excess dirt and sebum.
 By killing these impurities, pores become unclogged and the skin clears up.
 With a formulation of 2.5 percent benzoyl peroxide, users minimize the risk that skin will become irritated or too dry.
 When it comes to benzoyl peroxide, sometimes less is more.
 Research has indicated that products containing ten percent of the ingredient might be too harsh for some skin types.
 The gel-based solution absorbs quickly when applied to the skin and will not clump.

 The unique natural ingredients of this affordable topical treatment work hard to eliminate breakouts.
 The allergy-tested product is free of parabens, artificial colors, and fragrances.
-The all-natural formula will not clog pores.
+The all-natural formula will not clog pores, and is one of the best acne treatments for men.
 The active ingredient is a ten percent solution of sulfur, working to stop blemishes in their tracks.
 The fast-acting treatment promotes healing of the skin right on the spot.